Saturday, October 30, 2010

 and the immediate social, economic, and environmental impact of

+decisions.
 Fashion Theory, Volume 12, Issue 4, pp. 525-540)

 The term 'Eco Fashion' is one which reflects the increased awareness and activity of employing sustainable procedures and practices within the fashion industry.
 Over the last fifteen or so years, consumers have quickly realized the industry's destructive history on the environment, resulting in more conscious means of consumption and consideration of a product's future.
 Naturally, producers respond to this consumer behaviour and have replied with the implementation of ethical practices and procedures under the umbrella term 'Eco Fashion'.